 - Enduro bikes have 150mm to 200mm of travel (the average is around 160mm)

 One of the most obvious differences between the two bikes when looking at them is that enduro bikes have more suspensions travel than trail bikes.
 The increased suspension helps enduro bikes smooth out the descents whilst still just being light enough to handle big climbs.
-However, Enduro bikes are nowhere near as efficient as trail bikes for pedaling up climbs and longer, less aggressive rides.
+However, Enduro bikes are nowhere near as efficient as trail bikes for pedalling up climbs and longer, less aggressive rides.

 Are There Differences In Wheels, Wheel Size And Tyres?